 To reduce the pain of plantar fasciitis, try these self-care tips:

 - Maintain a healthy weight.
-Lose weight if you're overweight or obese to minimize stress on your plantar fascia.
+Carrying extra weight can put extra stress on your plantar fascia.

 - Choose supportive shoes.
-Avoid high heels.
-Buy shoes with a low to moderate heel, good arch support and shock absorbency.
-Don't go barefoot, especially on hard surfaces.
+Buy shoes with a low to moderate heel, thick soles, good arch support and extra cushioning.
+Don't walk barefoot.

 - Change your sport.
 Try a low-impact sport, such as swimming or bicycling, instead of walking or jogging.

 - Apply ice.
-Hold a cloth-covered ice pack over the area of pain for 15 to 20 minutes three or four times a day or after activity.
-Or try ice massage.
-Freeze a water-filled paper cup and roll it over the site of discomfort for about five to seven minutes.
-Regular ice massage can help reduce pain and inflammation.
+Hold a cloth-covered ice pack over the area of pain for 15 minutes three or four times a day.
+Icing can help reduce pain and inflammation.

 - Stretch your arches.
 Simple home exercises can stretch your plantar fascia, Achilles tendon and calf muscles.